Marc Gilbert PH.D.

 NEH Endowed Chair of World History

 From the outset of his career, Gilbert has sought to bring a global dimension to South and Southeast Asian history in numerous papers, articles, chapters in books, books, and monographs, many of which are part of the cannon in several history sub-disciplines.
-Major works written when at HPU include South Asia in World History (2017); World Civilizations: The Global Experience, with Peter N. Stearns, Michael Adas and Stuart Schwartz, now in its 8th edition (2021); and Cross-Cultural Encounters in Modern World History, with Jon Davidann (Second edition, 2019).
-His most recent publication marries his previous writings on the global dimensions of the American War in Indochina with Hawaii’s own experience of that conflict, which stimulated the rise of the Hawaiian Sovereignty Movement (“The View from the Hill: Hawaii’s Congressional Delegation and the Struggle for Peace in Vietnam and Equity at Home, 1964-1975,” in Fredrik Logevall and Brian Cuddy (eds), The Vietnam War and the Pacific World (Chapel Hill, N.C.: University of North Carolina Press, 2022).
+Major works written while at HPU include South Asia in World History (2017); World Civilizations: The Global Experience, with Peter N. Stearns, Michael Adas and Stuart Schwartz, now in its 8th edition (2021); and Cross-Cultural Encounters in Modern World History, with Jon Davidann (Second edition, 2019).
+His most recent publication marries his previous writings on the global dimensions of the American War in Indochina (Why the North Won the Vietnam War, The Tet Offensive, The Vietnam War on Campus: Oher Voices, More Distant Drums, “The Global Dimensions of a Brushfire War,”) with Hawaii’s own experience of that conflict, which stimulated the rise of the Hawaiian Sovereignty Movement (“The View from the Hill: Hawaii’s Congressional Delegation and the Struggle for Peace in Vietnam and Equity at Home, 1964-1975,” in Fredrik Logevall and Brian Cuddy (eds), The Vietnam War and the Pacific World (Chapel Hill, N.C.: University of North Carolina Press, 2022).

-Prior to coming to Hawaii Pacific University, Gilbert shared with others the role of being a “Johnny Appleseed,” in terms of spreading research and teaching world history, which began with his conducting the first teaching workshop in world history held at the American Historical Association.
+Prior to coming to Hawaii Pacific University, Gilbert shared with others the role of being a “Johnny Appleseed” in terms of spreading research and teaching world history, which began with his conducting the first teaching workshop in world history held at the American Historical Association.
 He later served as co-leader of the two southern regional National Endowment for the Humanities/College Board teaching workshops designed to assist teachers in preparing for the Advancement Examination in World History, which he regularly served as a “Reader” (examiner), as well as co-authoring its first resource guide.